jennlai95/T2A2_recipe_API/readme.md

 Flask JWT extended - this is a package that provides JWT (JSON Web Token) for flask applications. its used for authentication and acess control in the endpoints.
 It authenticates the users and when succesfully authenticated, it provides a serialised bearer token to protect endpoints

 Flask Marshmallow - this is a Flask extension that is popular and used for serialisation and deserialisation.
-It is a tool that converts data from database table into JSON format that can be returned
+It is a tool that converts data from database table into JSON format that can be returned.
+This simplies data handling and responses.

 Flask Bcrypt - this allows us to encrypt and hash the passwords and securely store and manage user passwords. this provides a layer of security as the password is not stored in database as inputted but are all encrypted

 Psycopg = Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
 SQL queries are executed with the help of execute() method and command.

 python-dotenv - Python-dotenv reads key-value pairs from a .env file and can set them as environment variables.
-This allowed us to create .env and .flaskenv system files
+This allowed us to create .env and .flaskenv system files.
+This is usefulk in managing sensitive configuration information such as DATABASE_URI and JWT SECRET KEYS in this API.

 These libraries are imported and installed in requirements.txt